This is a default UX you should enable: Linking your Logo to the HomePage

 Change this to:

-3. Change the width and height entries in the to the width and height of your logo.
+3. Change the width and height entries to the width and height of your logo.

 4. Save the CSS file, and replace the current version.

-5. Refresh and voila, you have change the default logo.
+5. Refresh and voila, you have changed the default logo.